The Maltese vs. Florian cross: Which one is correct?

 While tracking down the Maltese cross’ first appearance in the U.S. fire service isn’t exactly easy, some historians note it was first used by the New York Fire Department in 1865.

-For the Knights, the cross’ eight points each represent eight obligations or aspirations.
+For the Knights, the cross’ eight points each represent eight obligations or aspirations, which include:

 - To live in truth